TheodoreChu/append-editor/README.md

 2. [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) your fork of the repository
 3. Type `cd append-editor`
 4. Run `npm install` to locally install the packages in `package.json`
-5. Create `ext.json` as shown [here](https://docs.standardnotes.org/extensions/local-setup) with `url: "http://localhost:8003/dist/index.html"`.
-Optionally, create your `ext.json` as a copy of `ext.json.sample`.
+5. Create `ext.json` as shown [here](https://docs.standardnotes.org/extensions/local-setup) with `url: "http://localhost:3000/dist/index.html"`.
+Optionally, create your `ext.json` as a copy of `sample.ext.json` or use the sample.
 6. Install http-server using `sudo npm install -g http-server`
-7. Start the server at `http://localhost:8003` using `npm run server`
+7. Start the server at `http://localhost:3000` using `npm run server`
-8. Import the extension into the [web](https://app.standardnotes.org) or [desktop](https://standardnotes.org/download) app with `http://localhost:8003/ext.json`.
+8. Import the extension into the [web](https://app.standardnotes.org) or [desktop](https://standardnotes.org/download) app with `http://localhost:3000/ext.json`.
 9. To build the editor, open another command window and run `npm run build`.
 For live builds, use `npm run watch`.
 You can also run `npm run start` and open the editor at `http://localhost:8080`.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).